Monday, 12 May 2025

 An example of a krausen sitting on top of fermenting beer

-A google image search for the terms "pellicle", "krausen", "yeast rafts" or "beer infection" will help give some indication on what to look for.
+A Google image search for the terms "pellicle", "krausen", "yeast rafts" or "beer infection" will help give some indication on what to look for.
 It's definitely worth researching other peoples posts and photos on homebrewing forums and Facebook groups, as chances are someone has already asked the question with a beer that looks exactly like yours does right now.

 If you're still not sure from the visual signs outlined above, the next step would be to open your fermenter and have a smell of what is inside.
 If it smells like beer, or hops, or some kind of combination of both, you're good.

-If you're getting a sulphur or rotten egg type of smell, that is a warning that something might be wrong here, but keep in mind this particular type of smell can be generated by some yeast strains (such as lager yeast) so may well be normal.
+• Sulphur or Rotten Egg Smell: If you're getting a sulphur or rotten egg type of smell, that is a warning that something might be wrong here, but keep in mind this particular type of smell can be generated by some yeast strains (such as lager yeast) so may well be normal.

 The last step if from looking and smelling you are still not sure or convinced whether or not you're dealing with an infection is to have a taste.
 Rest assured, even if you take a sip of infected beer, it's not going to harm you or make you sick, so give it a try.

-You'll know fairly quickly from tasting whether or not you're dealing with an infection.
-It will taste acidic, rancid or rotten.
+• Infected Beer Taste: It will taste acidic, rancid or rotten.
 If you'd describe it in any way other way, then there's a good chance it's fermenting away just fine and as expected.
 Fermenting beer will perhaps have some funny or strange flavours but it won't taste foul.
 For example, if you're noticing a "buttery" type of taste (or smell), this is often caused by diacetyl which is produced (and then cleaned up/removed) by yeast as part of the fermentation process.

-What Next?
+What to Do Next?

 Even if you think you have an infected beer, it can sometimes be worthwhile letting it ride out to see how it turns out after a couple of weeks.
 Bacterial infections will likely lead to a sour beer, but these styles of beers can sometimes turn out pretty good.
 Don't be too quick to dump a beer until you've given it a chance to fully ferment and see how it turns out.